-Borgs are well aware of the importance of the site to the local economy and aim to work with the local Council, relevant State agencies and residents/employees on any plans for alterations to the site.
-Borgs management see the MDF plant, of which the Woodchem plant is an important aspect, as an integral part of their future company plans and recognise the importance of the plant to the local economy - for this reason the future development/expansion of the plant is seen as a 'win-win' situation.
+Borg is well aware of the importance of the site to the local economy and aim to work with the local Council, relevant State agencies and residents/employees on any plans for alterations to the site.
+Borg management see the MDF plant as an integral part of their future company plans and recognise the importance of the plant to the local economy - for this reason the future development/expansion of the plant is seen as a 'win-win' situation.